FlippinOutPodcast/flippinout/content/_index.md

 description: "Spreading the joy of pinball"
 theme_version: '2.8.2'
 cascade:
-  featured_image: '/images/gohugo-default-sample-hero-image.jpg'
+  featured_image: '/images/flippin-out-logo.png'
 ---
-Flippin' Out Podcast.
+# Flippin' Out Podcast.

+Amateur pinball enthusiasts Drew and Marc explore the world of pinball, one machine at a time.

 Perhaps you are interested in some [episodes](/episodes/).